Where Was “Napoleon Dynamite” Filmed?

 Source: Peerspace

-If you’re looking for a studio with historic charm, this renovated Ogden store from the 1930s is a great choice.
-The shop features tall ceilings with original ’30s rafter and raw brick.
+If you’re looking for a studio with historic charm, then this renovated Ogden, UT store from the 1930s is a great choice.
+The shop features tall ceilings with original ’30s rafters and raw brick.
 Large windows let in ample natural light, and they have a privacy film on them.

 Source: Peerspace